eborrallo/abiregistry-sdk/README.md

   - `name` - Script file name (e.g., "Deploy.s.sol")
   - `contracts` - Array of contracts to push from this script (optional)
     - `name` - Contract name
-    - `proxy` - Proxy configuration (optional)
+    - `proxy` - Proxy configuration (optional, but auto-detected for ERC1967)
       - `implementation` - Implementation contract name to load ABI from

 **Features:**
 - ✅ Track multiple deploy scripts
 - ✅ Filter specific contracts per script
+- ✅ **Auto-detects ERC1967 proxies** (no manual config needed!)
-- ✅ Inline proxy configuration
+- ✅ Manual proxy configuration for complex cases
 - ✅ Multi-chain support (automatically pushes all chain deployments)
 - ✅ Omit `contracts` array to push all contracts from a script

+**Proxy Detection:**
+The SDK automatically detects ERC1967 proxies by analyzing the broadcast file structure.
+When a proxy is deployed, it will:
+1. Detect the proxy address from `additionalContracts`
+2. Map it to the implementation contract
+3. Load the implementation ABI for the proxy address

+Manual proxy configuration is only needed for non-standard proxy patterns.

 **Note:** Versions are auto-incremented by the server (1, 2, 3...).
 Use `--label` to add semantic meaning.